Student Handbook Chapter 18 - Test Accommodations

 Students requiring a test outside of the CARTesting Center hours should schedule the test in AIM for the closest available time and make a note in the test request form requesting the alternate time.
 CARTesting staff will review the request and schedule if possible.
 Students eligible for the extended test time accommodation have a variety of ways in which the accommodation can be implemented.
 This may include beginning the exam before/after the scheduled class or exam time.
 Extended test time should not overlap with any class time activities or lecture.

-Specific Universal Design elements are available and should be requested by entering notes when scheduling.
+Specific Universal Design elements are available in CARTesting and should be requested by entering notes when scheduling.
 CAR can provide accommodations for pop quizzes and will work directly with the Instructor(s) to arrange these.
-PDF: Requesting a Test in AIM: a Step-by-Step Guide.

 iii.
 Late Arrivals: Students who arrive late forfeit the time already missed.
 End times will not be extended.
 If a student fails to show up for a scheduled test within 15 minutes of the test's scheduled start time, the student is considered a "no-show" and CARTesting will notify the Instructor.
 The student is responsible for following up with their Instructor regarding next steps.
 One "grace" no-show is permitted each term.
 Every future no-show will result in a suspension of testing accommodations.
 (See section on suspensions)